 Getting a prescription

 To get an air pressure machine, you first need to be diagnosed with sleep apnea.
-This process will probably require an INVALID ARTICLE ID in a sleep clinic; a home sleep test may be another option.
+This process will probably require an overnight study in a sleep clinic; a home sleep test may be another option.

 After your initial sleep study, a technician will measure your body's response to different air pressure, or titration, levels.
 Most machines range from about 4 to 20 cm H20, meaning that they blow enough air to create a column of water that height.